If you are raising chickens, there is a good chance that you are doing so to enjoy their delicious, nutritious eggs.

 Keep Them Supplied WIth Plenty of Fresh Water

 You also need to make sure your hens have lots of fresh water at all times.
-A common mistake that many beginner backyard chicken keepers make is assuming their chickens need less water during the dead of winter.
+A common mistake that many beginner backyard chicken keepers make is assuming their chickens need less water during the winter.

 While that can sometimes be true, often, chickens drink just as much as they do during the summer because they are also eating more in an effort to stay warm.